 The College desires to have an environment where students, employees and visitors feel safe and secure.
-To that end, the College employs Winnebago Security to supervise the campus, report ways to improve campus security, and respond to issues involving safety and security.
-Security does not have the authority to arrest students or employees.
-However, Winnebago Security provides regular, uniformed foot patrol of the campus and has radio contact with its headquarters and the local police department.
+To that end, the College employs Security to supervise the campus, report ways to improve campus security, and respond to issues involving safety and security.
+Security may call upon Forest City Policy Officers who are familiar with campus and have the ability to make arrests on campus.
+Waldorf Campus Security provides regular, uniformed foot patrol of the campus and has regular contact with the local police department.

-Students must produce proper identification to Winnebago Security when required and cooperate with Security.
+Students and employees must produce proper Waldorf identification to Security when asked and are required to cooperate with the requests of Security.

 Residents, who have immediate need of assistance with emergency, safety or security issues, should contact their RA (Resident Assistant) or AC (Residence Hall Area Coordinator).
-If Campus Security is needed, the RHD or the on-call AC will generally be the first contact with Winnebago Security.
+If Campus Security is needed, the AC or the on-call AC will generally be the first contact Security.

-Winnebago Security, the local police and our residence hall staff enjoy a good working relationship.
+Security/local police and our residence hall staff enjoy a good working relationship.
 Each calls upon the other for assistance where needed in matters involving the campus or its people.
-If residence hall staff or Winnebago Security is unable to handle a situation, they ask for assistance from the Forest City Police Department.
-If the Police Department has concerns about such things as parking in the area of the College or a potential crowd control situation, it may contact residence hall staff or Winnebago Security.
+If residence hall staff is unable to handle a situation, they ask for assistance from the Forest City Police Department.
+If the Police Department has concerns about such things as parking in the area of the College or a potential crowd control situation, it may contact residence hall staff or Security.
 Major crimes such as rape, murder, aggravated assault, robbery, and auto theft should always be reported to the local police.
 Joint investigative efforts by the College and the city police are used to solve any serious crimes on campus.